idank/showthedocs/about.md

 [explainshell](http://explainshell.com).

-Please bare in mind that the site is currently in development, so not many languages are currently supported (and those that are could be improved further), and other things might not be fully tested.
+Please bare in mind that the site is currently in development, so not many languages are currently supported (and those that are could be further improved), and other things might not be fully tested.
 [Help](/contribute) is definitely welcome!